Public Services are returning at St Mark’s

-In line with other Anglican churches, our church building is now shut and no services will be held there until further notice.
-But we are still very much here!
-Look at our calendar (in the news and events tab) to see our online services, morning prayers, and other events.
+In line with other Anglican churches, our church building can now hold services again.
+We’ll be having a mixture of online and in-person services over the coming period.
+Look at our calendar (in the news and events tab) to see our services, morning prayers, and other events.
 And do get in touch if you want someone to pray with you or just to talk to.

 - 8.00 AM Holy Communion (Said) Every Sunday

 - 10.00 AM Holy Communion (with creche and groups for 3-7s, 8-11s and 11-14s)

 - 10.00 AM Family Service 3rd Sunday (Except December)

 - 11.15 AM Holy Communion 3rd Sunday

 - 9.15 AM Morning Prayer every Wednesday

 - 10.00 AM Monthly service at Westmill Lawns 1st Thursday